-It’s because it’s not about how much we earn, but about how much disposable income we have after our basic needs are paid for.
-The costs of being a teacher, can be greater than in some other professions, which gives us less disposable income.
+It's because it's not about how much we earn, but about how much disposable income we have after our basic needs are paid for.
+The costs of being a teacher can be greater than in some other professions, giving us less disposable income.

-Firstly, we pay more into our pensions than many other people.
-Contributions start at 7.2% and go up to 11.9%, which means a fair chunk of a teacher’s salary goes towards their retirement plans.
-In the new auto-enrollment pension scheme, the minimum contribution level for employees is currently 1%, rising to 3% in 2018, and 5% in 2019.
+Firstly, we pay more into our pensions than many others.
+Contributions are between 7.2% and 11.9%, meaning a fair chunk of a teacher's salary goes towards their retirement plans.
+In the new auto-enrolment pension scheme, the minimum contribution level for employees is currently 3%, rising to 5% shortly.
 Obviously, we will see the benefit of paying more into our pensions when we retire, but it is still a factor in why many of us are struggling to live on our current salaries.

 All teachers have gone to University, and therefore many of their offspring will follow in their footsteps and go onto further education.
-Households earning over £25,000 are expected to contribute up to £5,000 per child, per year to their children’s further education.
-This means that many teachers with children already in further education are paying large amounts of their salary to this, while others are stashing money away for future university costs.
+Households earning over £25,000 are expected to contribute up to £5,000 per child, per year to their children's further education.
+This means that as well as paying back their own student loans, those with children already in further education are paying large amounts of their salary to this, and others are stashing money away for future university costs.

 1 Maximise your savings